TegSingh/Automated-Grading-Framework/README.md

 4. Server keeps track of the instructor and students
 5. Students can check pending assignments for a course
 6. Students can answer questions through the software using interactive terminal messages
+7. A same client cannot log in twice.
+This is checked through appropriate error handling

 ## Instructions: